cablehead/go-http.sh/README.md

 ### TODO

 - Should be able to set `status` and `headers` in the response
+- Add a timeout for waiting on a response
 - Supporting chunk transfer could be interesting
 - Should be able to stream the body even if content-length can be known up front